 There are also a plethora of digital non-traditional secondary sources to turn to, like chatrooms and forums.
 As scientists, we need to maintain our rigorous academic standards, but it is worthwhile to reconsider how we use primary and secondary data.
-Virtual is not a substitute for in-person meetings, but it can be a powerful enhancement for Social Science research.
+Virtual is substitute for not a in-person meetings, but it can be a powerful enhancement for Social Science research.
 Hopefully, in the future, we will have the luxury to do both.